 The key objective of this communication is to drive traction among the employees.
 It should be for clarifying doubts, answering questions, addressing issues, and reiterating the key aspects of the program

-This communication also serves as a reminder for employees to use the recognition platform and participate in the program.
-So, sharing initial usage data, early success stories, and user testimonials are good ways to sustain the momentum and maintain the interest level of the workforce in the program.
+This communication also reminds employees to use the recognition platform and participate in the program.
+Sharing initial usage data, early success stories, and user testimonials is an excellent way to sustain the momentum and the workforce’s interest in the program.

 Hence, there is no time limit for post-launch communication.
 It is an ongoing process and important for the continued success of the program.

-The constant communication is also necessary as new employees enter the workforce who would not know anything about the program
+Constant communication is also necessary as new employees who know nothing about the program enter the workforce.

-It is also important to do short bursts of higher-intensity communication from time to time.
+Also, it is important to do short bursts of higher-intensity communication from time to time.

 Organizations need to utilize multiple communication channels to communicate about the employee recognition program to their workforce.